 Bono later called Salman's situation "a truly appalling moment in the history of censorship", explaining that they asked him to appear at the concert because freedom of speech, which isn't "a given" in a lot of cultures, is also very important in the music world.

-"What an occasion - the occasion of occasions!" proclaims MacPhisto.
-"Aren't they the greatest show band on Earth?
+"What an occasion the occasion of occasions!" proclaims MacPhisto.
+"Aren't they the greatest showband on Earth?
 And this the greatest ballroom on Earth?"
 Cheers from the crowd.
-He reveals the extensive guest list: Dave Fanning, Gerry Ryan, BP Fallon ("Happy birthday Mr Boogaloo!"), and even the Taoiseach.
+He reveals the extensive guest list: Dave Fanning, Gerry Ryan, BP Fallon ("Happy birthday Mr Boogaloo!"), and even the Taoiseach Albert Reynolds, described as "the greatest ballroom manager of them all".
+(He earned millions operating a chain of ballrooms in the 1960s when showbands were popular in Ireland.)
 The crowd cheer for the DJs but seem less enthusiastic about the prime minister.
 "Rock 'n' roll, eh?" chuckles MacPhisto.
 "They call it... the Devil's music.
 It is my music.
 Can't you feel it burning inside you... oh baby?"
 He pauses before launching into a truly epic rant.
-"Civilisation is crumbling - who can take you back from the brink?
+"Civilisation is crumbling who can take you back from the brink?
 The GAA, that's who!
 We're their guests tonight, so there'll be no sales of condom in here, will there?
 No rubber Johnnies, no?
 We don't want the young people carried away on a sea of seed and desire, now do we?
-They'll be at it like rabbits - slaves to the Devil's monument, delivered to the gates of Hell in a latex jacket!"
+They'll be at it like rabbits slaves to the Devil's monument, delivered to the gates of Hell in a latex jacket!"
 The audience can't stop laughing.
 MacPhisto hasn't finished yet: "Contraception?
 Safe sex?
 AIDS?
 It's not their problem, is it.
 No homos, junkies or Haitians here tonight, no. Just castrated, abstemious, happy families here tonight.
 Fine and dandy, not a willy in sight.
 And we've got the GAA to thank for that, haven't we."
 The crowd scream with delight when MacPhisto suggests calling them, but the phone rings endlessly without being answered.
 "Where is Frank Murphy?" he asks, and somebody shouts "He's here!" (as Murphy is actually in the stadium watching the show).
 "He's here?" repeats MacPhisto.
 "What do you mean, he's not at home?
 Oh, I shall sing him a song then, shall I?"
 Reviving his passion for the Eurovision Song Contest, he sings a few lines from Ireland's first winning entry in 1970 (Dana's 'All Kinds Of Everything'), and the crowd finish it off for him.

 The UN has been criticised for its "over-bureaucratic and dithering approach" when dealing with conflicts; in particular, the lack of political will to prevent the ethnic massacres in Bosnia and Rwanda have been described (and acknowledged) as "glaring failures".
 Head of peacekeeping operations, Kofi Annan, reportedly ignored and refused to pass on faxed warnings about the impending Rwandan genocide; he later admitted "there was more that I could and should have done to sound the alarm and rally support".
 It seems the United Nations were, indeed, in no hurry to answer their messages.